honojs/website/docs/index.md

 ## Features

 - **Ultrafast** 🚀 - The router `RegExpRouter` is really fast.
 Not using linear loops.
 Fast.
 - **Lightweight** 🪶 - The `hono/tiny` preset is under 14kB.
-Hono has zero dependencies and uses only the Web Standard API.
+Hono has zero dependencies and uses only the Web Standards.
 - **Multi-runtime** 🌍 - Works on Cloudflare Workers, Fastly Compute, Deno, Bun, AWS Lambda, or Node.js.
 The same code runs on all platforms.
 - **Batteries Included** 🔋 - Hono has built-in middleware, custom middleware, third-party middleware, and helpers.
 Batteries included.
 - **Delightful DX** 😃 - Super clean APIs.
 First-class TypeScript support.
 Now, we've got "Types".